 Back/neck pain is one of the most common causes of pain among adults.
 The majority of acute episodes of back/neck pain will resolve quickly and without persistent disability.
 Back/neck pain can recur frequently and become persistent.
-Physical therapy has proved to be an effective noninvasive option for management of acute spinal disorders and prevention of recurrence of spinal disorders and preventing/limiting the use of opioids for pain management.
+Physical therapy has proved to be an effective noninvasive option for management of acute spinal disorders, prevention of recurrence of spinal disorders and preventing/limiting the use of opioids for pain management.

 Cleveland Clinic's spine physical therapy services include a comprehensive evaluation, assessment of functional ability, and individualized treatment sessions designed to offer multiple therapeutic options.

-Who is spine injury & back pain rehabilitation for?
+Who is spine injury and back pain rehabilitation for?

 - Acute or chronic back or neck pain.